genesisdb-io/genesisdb-io-client-go/README.md

-# Genesis DB Go SDK
+# GenesisDB Go SDK

-This is the official Go SDK for Genesis DB, an awesome and production ready event store database system for building event-driven apps.
+This is the official Go SDK for GenesisDB, an awesome and production ready event store database system for building event-driven apps.

-## Genesis DB Advantages
+## GenesisDB Advantages

 * Incredibly fast when reading, fast when writing 🚀
 * Easy backup creation and recovery